dmahajan980/gsoc20WorkLog/README.md

    - Relay functional code/script into the browser.
    - Compatible across multiple platforms and devices.
 3. Stability and long-term support for the technology.
-4. Provide assistance in implementing navigation features.
+4. Assist in implementing navigation features.

 ## Candidate Technologies